crypt0rr/kb/content/tools/framework/impacket/ntlmrelayx-py/index.md

-  --dump-laps           Attempt to dump any LAPS passwords readable by the user --dump-gmsa           Attempt to dump any gMSA passwords readable by the user --dump-adcs           Attempt to dump ADCS enrollment services and certificate templates info
+  --dump-laps           Attempt to dump any LAPS passwords readable by the user --dump-gmsa           Attempt to dump any gMSA passwords readable by the user --dump-adcs           Attempt to dump ADCS enrollment services and certificate templates info --add-dns-record NAME IPADDR
+                        Add the <NAME> record to DNS via LDAP pointing to <IPADDR>

 IMAP client options:
   -k KEYWORD, --keyword KEYWORD